 \begin{proof} Minimality follows directly from the definition: the boundary depth of a phase is defined to be the \emph{smallest} filtration index at which at least one axiom of Algebraic Phase Theory fails to propagate functorially.
 By construction, no failure can occur at any strictly smaller depth.

 Let $\mathcal P$ and $\mathcal Q$ be intrinsically equivalent algebraic phases.
 By the categorical rigidity results of Algebraic Phase Theory~IV, there exists an equivalence

-preserving all intrinsic structural data.
-In particular, $F$ identifies the canonical defect-induced filtrations $F(\mathcal P^{(i)}) \cong \mathcal Q^{(i)}$ for all $i$, preserves defect degrees and defect strata, preserves termination length, and preserves the functorial propagation or failure of interaction constraints at each filtration level.
-Since boundary depth is defined as the minimal index $k$ at which functorial propagation fails, and since this property is invariant under $F$, the minimal index at which such failure occurs must coincide for $\mathcal P$ and $\mathcal Q$.
-Therefore $k(\mathcal P)=k(\mathcal Q)$, and boundary depth is invariant under phase equivalence.
+preserving the intrinsic structural data relevant to defect propagation and the canonical filtration.
+In particular, $F$ identifies the canonical defect-induced filtrations $F(\mathcal P^{(i)}) \cong \mathcal Q^{(i)}$ for all $i$, preserves defect degrees and defect strata, preserves termination length, and is compatible with the functorial propagation properties at each filtration level.

+Since boundary depth is defined as the minimal index $k$ at which functorial propagation fails, and since this property is preserved under $F$, the minimal index at which such failure occurs coincides for $\mathcal P$ and $\mathcal Q$.
+Therefore